tasbihaasim/Android-Practice-Apps/README.md

 This repository contains the android projects that I developed as a beginner.

 ## Nature of Projects
 There are certain building blocks of android development that every developer must know.
 This is a documentation of my process of learning to implement those building blocks.
+The building blocks of respective apps are mentioned in bullet points below.

 1. [Convert Kilometers to Miles and vice versa](ConvertMilesToKm/ConvertMilesToKm)

-#Fearures:
 - Takes input from the user via a widget and processes it.

 2. [Percentage Calculator](percentage_calculator)

-This is an example of an app that:
-#Features:
 - SMS sending
 - Multiple activities that the user can navigate through
 - Asks for permission to send SMS from the user once the app in installed